linhntaim/youtube-auto-skip-ads-extension/README.md

 # youtube-auto-skip-ads-extension

-Help to automatically skip ads while playing videos on YouTube.
+A Chrome extension to help to automatically skip ads while playing videos on YouTube website.

 ## Known about YouTube